fpsthirty/poe2-lootfilter/README.md

 *based on NeverSink's lootfilter v0.1.1 and augmented with a few hundred of my additional rules*

 ## Basic principles of this lootfilter:
 1. <ins>Take everything you see on the ground</ins>.
-At AreaLevel *1+ / 65+ / 71+ / 75+* you see fewer and fewer items that have str- & dex-requirements on them and other useless items for your class. <br> **Characters of level 90+**: check out the "Endgame custom rules" section to apply additional rules for hiding potentially excessive items
+At AreaLevel *1+ / 65+ / 71+ / 75+* you see fewer and fewer items that have str- & dex-requirements on them and other useless items for your class. <br> **Characters of level 90+**: check out the "Endgame custom rules" section to apply additional rules for hiding potentially excessive items.
 2. <ins>Minimalism for equipment styles</ins>: ~99% of the equipment is garbage that doesn't deserve much custom styling, but you'll see a colorful design of currency, map-specific items etc.
-Special equipment stylization applies in three cases:
+Special equipment stylization applies in four cases:
    - for the best bases of the corresponding slot, on which the maximum affix tier *(itemLevel 81–82)* can be generated;
    - for some infrequent items on low-level characters: jewelry, belts, and Chiming staff;
-   - items with additional quality.
+   - items with additional quality;
+   - bases for crafting uniques with Chance Orb.

 More details are listed inside the `.lootfilter`-file.<br>